nisforrnicholas/nisforrnicholas.github.io/tryhackme/_posts/2020-09-10-steel_mountain.md

 ![screenshot22](../assets/images/steel_mountain/screenshot22.png)

-With that, the reverse shell is opened and we are in the machine as **NT Authority\System**:
+With that, the reverse shell is opened and we are in the machine as the **administrator**:

 ![screenshot23](../assets/images/steel_mountain/screenshot23.png)